pcwilcox/docker-nfs-client/README.md

 i.e: see the file [rancheros-cloud-config.yml](https://github.com/Angatar/docker-nfs-client/blob/master/rancheros-cloud-config.yml)

-You could also use the [additional mount syntax](https://docs.rancher.com/os/storage/additional-mounts/) addapted to nfs (since you now have a nfs-client started at os startup).
+You could also use the [additional mount syntax](https://docs.rancher.com/os/storage/additional-mounts/) addapted to NFS (since you now have a nfs-client started at os startup).
 ie:

 ```